Recognizing Impairment in the Workplace for Florida Nurses

 Consequences of Impairment in the Workplace

 Impairment from substance abuse, drug diversion, or other physical or psychological causes has far-reaching impact.
 It not only threatens the health and safety of patients but also creates serious consequences for the impaired professional, colleagues, and the healthcare facility that employs the impaired nurse.

 BARRIERS TO EARLY IDENTIFICATION AND TREATMENT

 There are many barriers that prevent impaired nurses from seeking help.
 Rarely do they seek help on their own because of fear, embarrassment, and concerns over losing their nursing license (Cares et al., 2015).
-Nurses also lack knowledge about SUD as a chronic progressive disease, and they have limited knowledge about treatment and the process for obtaining help and advocacy.
+Nurses also often lack knowledge about SUD as a chronic progressive disease, and they may have limited knowledge about treatment and the process for obtaining help and advocacy.
 Likewise, nursing colleagues face similar barriers, and they are often reluctant to report suspected impairment.